-Using an OBDII scan tool allows a user to read codes which points to the problem a car or truck is having.
+Using an OBDII scan tool allows a user to read codes that points to the problem a car or truck is having.

 What is an OBDII Port?

-OBDII protocols helped to create a standard used across all vehicle manufactures.
+OBDII protocols helped to create a standard used across all vehicle manufacturers.

-For example, the same OBDII error code for for basic engine problems will be the same on a Chevy as it is a Ford or Volkswagen.
+For example, the same OBDII error code for basic engine problems will be the same on a Chevy as it is on a Ford or Volkswagen.

-Many vehicle manufactures will have extended codes that are car specific but the basic engine error codes are the same across all vehicles.
+Many vehicles manufacturers will have extended codes that are car specific, but the basic engine error codes are the same across all vehicles.